oskariorg/oskari-docs/md/documentation/features.md

 * Layers can be organized in the layer stack by dragging and dropping
 * WFS layers provide a link to attribute information table
 * WFS layer style can be changed on a temporary basis
+* GeoServer-backed WMS-layers can be visualized as heatmaps
+* For WMS-layers the available styles can be viewed and selected for use

 ### Map Legends
 ​